 Your thermostat is the gadget that tells your heating system when it’s time to turn on and fill your home with warm air, and when it’s time to stop.
 If the thermostat is not programmed or working accurately, it could mean that your furnace is turning on and off every few minutes, operating all day long, or not coming on at all.

-If you have any issues with your furnace regarding these or other common furnace problems, or want to get a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Aramendia Plumbing, Heating and Air, A Service Experts Company and 210-404-4233 today and we’ll make sure your equipment is running properly.
+If you have any issues with your furnace regarding these or other common furnace problems, or want to get a tune-up to make sure your furnace is ready to keep you safe and warm all winter long, call Aramendia Plumbing, Heating and Air and 210-404-4233 today and we’ll make sure your equipment is running properly.